bcgov/nr-bcwat/backup_and_restore_database/backup_database/README.md

 1. The script uses pg_dump to create a PostgreSQL database dump in a custom binary format (-Fc).
 2. The dump is streamed directly to S3 using the AWS CLI.
 3. Logs from pg_dump and the AWS CLI are printed to the console for debugging.
-    - pg_dump logs are live and the AWS CLI logs are printed at the end (errors only)

 ## Notes
 - Ensure the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY have sufficient permissions to upload to the specified S3 bucket.
 - The backup file is named using the format: <date>-<DB_NAME>.dump in the bucket for restoration purposes.